gbajsingh/Predictive-analysis-in-R/Predict Supreme Court Decision/Notebook.md

 # Predicting on the test set using Random forest model based on same 6 predictors/regressors

-*Notice the random forest method was designed to improve prediction accuracy of CART(classification And Regression Tree) model by building many CART trees though less interpretable.
-To make a prediction on a new observation, each tree votes on the outcome and we pick the outcome that receives the majority of votes*

 Confusion matrix to asses the accuracy of randomForest model